 Facts About Sleep to Get You Started

-1. The amount of necessary sleep is determined individually.
+1. Statistics on sleep suggest that the amount of necessary sleep is individual.

 The majority of adults need between seven and nine hours of sleep, but this doesn’t have to be the case for everyone.
 Some people report getting only six hours of sleep, or up to ten — as long as it is peaceful, undisturbed sleep, anywhere between six and ten hours is considered a healthy amount of sleep that allows the brain to rest during the night.